 Time and Weather Risks: Truss installation takes about a day on most 2,500 square foot homes.
 The trusses get installed, and the roof sheathing goes on, protecting the rest of the structure from weather.
 And the roof is ready for the installation of shingles.

-On the same home, rafters might take a week, depending on the size of the crew.
-This slows the project, and the framing is susceptible to weather for much longer.
+On the same home, rafters might take a week to build, depending on the size of the crew.
+This slows the overall pace of the project, and the framing is susceptible to weather exposure for much longer.

 Excellent Strength and Span: The webbing effect of the truss members creates outstanding structural strength, even though smaller lumber is used.